VoidXia/SJTU_Classtable_grabber/README.md

 - [ ] Switch from selenium to requests

-- [ ] Optimize jAccount Captcha recognition by using classifiers and neural networks
+- [ ] Optimize jAccount Captcha recognition by using classifiers and neural networks (probably BP?)